 Serious skin reactions can occur during treatment with this medicine.
-Check with your doctor right away if you have any of the following symptoms while taking this medicine: blistering, peeling, loosening of the skin; chills; cough; diarrhea; fever; itching; joint or muscle pain; red skin lesions; sore throat sores, ulcers, or white spots in the mouth or on the lips; or unusual tiredness or weakness.
+Check with your doctor right away if you have any of the following symptoms while taking this medicine: blistering, peeling, loosening of the skin, red skin lesions, sores or ulcers on the skin, or fever or chills.

-This medicine may also cause a serious type of allergic reaction called anaphylaxis.
+This medicine may cause a serious type of allergic reaction called anaphylaxis.
 Although this is rare, it may occur more often in patients who are allergic to aspirin or nonsteroidal antiinflammatory drugs (NSAIDs).
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 The most serious signs of this reaction are very fast or irregular breathing, gasping for breath, wheezing, or fainting.
-Other signs may include changes in color of the skin of the face; very fast but irregular heartbeat or pulse; hive-like swellings on the skin; and puffiness or swelling of the eyelids or around the eyes.
+Other signs may include changes in color of the skin of the face, very fast but irregular heartbeat or pulse, hive-like swellings on the skin, and puffiness or swelling of the eyelids or around the eyes.
 If these effects occur, get emergency help at once.